Kumarmehta019/SEI-Project-2/README.md

 - Learning to use React `useEffect` and `useState` as well as the React-Router-Dom.
 - Learning to use Bulma CSS Framework
 - Utilising Insomnia to test API endpoints and get requests
-- How to create a wireframe on Figma
+- Creating a wireframe on Figma
+- Learning to work as a pair and working around each others schedule